 Tanzanite should be purchased from a reputable dealer and/or should be graded in a laboratory.
 All Tanzanite gemstones purchased from The Tanzanite Experience come with their own laboratory certificate from The Tanzanite Laboratory.

 Tanzanite is the birthstone for December.
-In 2002, the AGTA (American Gem Trade Association) added to its’ list of birthstones that had been unchanged since 1912.
+In 2002, the AGTA (American Gem Trade Association) added the precious stone to its list of birthstones that had been unchanged since 1912.
 They announced that Tanzanite is the birthstone for the month of December.
-But irrespective of their month of birth, Tanzania’s Maasai women are honored with blue and violet beads when they are blessed with childbirth – this bestows upon their children a healthy and prosperous life.
-So, following in this tradition, the gift of tanzanite on the birth of a bay uniquely symbolizes new beginnings and pays tribute to those who have shown the greatest of loves by becoming a parent.
+However, irrespective of the month of their birth, Tanzania’s Maasai women are honored with blue and violet beads when blessed with childbirth – this bestows upon their children a healthy and prosperous life.
+Following in this tradition, the gift of Tanzanite on the birth of a baby uniquely symbolizes new beginnings and pays tribute to those who have shown the greatest of love by becoming a parent.

 All our Tanzanite Experience stores offer duty-free shopping.

-Please note that you will be required to produce your passport and the copy of the stamp at your arrival in Tanzanite.
-This offer is only applicable to non-Tanzanians and non resident.
+Please note that you will be required to produce your passport and the copy of the stamp at your arrival in Tanzania.
+This offer is only applicable to foreigners and non-resident.

-The Tanzanite Experience has its own mine and follows a code of strict ethical mining and best practice.
-This ensures that the best of the Tanzanite’s properties are preserved.
+The Tanzanite Experience has its own mine and follows a strict code of ethical mining and best practice.
+This ensures that the best of the Tanzanite’s attributes are preserved.

 From 1967, an estimated two million carats of Tanzanite were extracted before the mines were nationalized by the Tanzanian government in 1971.

 In 1990, the Tanzanian government split the mines into four sections: Blocks A, B, C and D. Blocks A and C were awarded to large operators, while Blocks B and D were reserved for the local miners.

-In June 2003, the Tanzanian government introduced legislation banning the export of unprocessed Tanzanite to India (like many gemstones, most Tanzanite was being cut in Jaipur).
-The ban was an attempt to encourage development of local skills in order to boost the economy.
+As of June 2003, the Tanzanian government introduced legislations banning the export of unprocessed Tanzanite to India where like many gemstones, most Tanzanite was being cut in Jaipur.
+This ban was an attempt to encourage the development of local skills in order to boost the economy.

 By 2010, the government of Tanzania banned the export of rough stones weighing more than one gram.